These Terms and Conditions are for the guidance of clients of Swift Oak Limited.

 Swift Oak Limited do not hold any buildings or frames for stock, all are made to order and bespoke.
 Orders must be made in writing via email and be accompanied by an Initial Payment, and no works will start until this has been done.

 Payments – all subject to VAT

-Deposit Payment of 35% at time of placing order; Final Payment of 65% is due 3 days before we deliver.
+Deposit Payment of 35% at time of placing order; Final Payment of 65% is due before delivery is made.
 Orders will not dispatch until final payment has been cleared.

 Upon receipt of each payment a receipted VAT invoice will be issued, where applicable.

 Swift Oak Limited will notify a provisional delivery date as soon as deposit is received.
 Estimated delivery dates may be subject to change.
 It is the client’s responsibility to ensure access for the delivery.
 Due to the nature of the product our delivery vehicle is 2.25 metres wide, 11 metres long and 2.5 metres high.
 If the driver is unable to deliver to your preferred site it is the client’s responsibility to provide an alternative suitable site to deliver to.